keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 ### The Fiber Approach

 I wasn't done though -- recently I _finally_ got around to learning about Ruby fibers, and wanted to try them here.
-Rather than write the low level Fiber code myself, it was simpler to use @ioquatix's (Samuel Williams') excellent `async` Ruby gems (I needed `async` and `async-http`) to do the heavy lifting.
+Rather than write the low level Fiber code myself, it was simpler to use @ioquatix's (Samuel Williams') excellent `async` Ruby gems (I needed `async` and `async-http`) to handle the low level plumbing.
 The resulting code was more complex than the previous two approaches, but not too bad (run `gem install async-http` if necessary):

 ```ruby
 def get_responses_using_fibers(count)